init-neok/init-neok/README.md

 - 🔭 Totally I am interested in Machine Learning, Data Mining and NLP.
 - 🍻 Now, I am researching in Prompt Learning, Fake detection and LMs.
 - 📋 Under the guidance of Prof. Rao.
-- ⚡  C++ /Python /matlab.
+- ⚡  Python/C++  /matlab.

-- 💬  Feel free to ask questions if I know
+- 💬  Feel free to ask questions if I know.